challet/MooPlay/README.md

 * buttons to move inside the video (rewind and fast forward)
 * an interactive play progress slider
 * a load progress bar
 * subtitles loaded through an ajax request and synchronized with the video.
-Supported formats are :
+Supported formats are SubRip (.srt) and SubViewer (.sub)
- * SubRip (.srt)
- * SubViewer (.sub)

 The video element methods can be called by other scripts, MooPlay objects will adapt themself to state changes.